pensart/IFL2-portfolio/README.md

 As long as my hosting volume allows some space for it
 Demo: http://cvo.guypensart.be/Eindwerk-IFL-bis/portfolio.html

+##SCSS and Jade compiling
+SCSS and jade compiling was done in phpStorm.

 ##Project rules
 * Valid HTML & CSS
 * Use of SVG